Change of Legal Ownership for Australian domains

 Common Reasons why you may be able to change or update the registry database without having to lodge a change of legal ownership

-Circumstances under which a registrar may process a correction to registrant details include:
+Circumstances under which a registrar may process a correction to registrant details that do not require a change of legal ownership include:

 a) where the registrar or the registrant submitted incorrect data at the time of registration (eg. to correct a misspelling of the registrant’s name);